The Aquatic Ecology Group aims to bring together all areas of aquatic ecology to promote and facilitate interdisciplinary working.

 The Group hosts annual science meetings around September each year, stimulating interaction among established and emerging leaders in aquatic ecology from around the world.
 It is an excellent forum for meeting people working in similar fields, expanding your research horizons, networking, and socialising with your community.

-Members interested in holding additional conferences, meetings, workshops or field meetings on aquatic topics can apply through the Co-Secretaries for BES financial assistance and support for student attendance.
-Membership is open to BES members with an interest in any field of aquatic ecology.
+Individuals interested in holding additional conferences, meetings, workshops or field meetings on aquatic topics should contact the Co-Chairs, who can apply to the BES for financial assistance.
+Membership of the SIG is open to anyone anywhere with an interest in any field of aquatic ecology.

 Join the mailing list

-- Bring together all areas of aquatic ecology to promote and facilitate interdisciplinary working
+- To bring together all areas of aquatic ecology to promote and facilitate interdisciplinarity

-- Hold workshops and meetings to stimulate discussion, and exchange skills and ideas
+- To hold workshops and meetings that stimulate discussion, and the exchange of skills and ideas

 Meetings and Events

 For all upcoming events please see the events page.

 - Treasurer: Albert Smith